Health

 Seek out support

 Being a sole caregiver can be a very lonely existence, especially during the later stages of dementia.
 However, you don’t have to manage alone.
-Whether you need physical help with the daily needs of your loved one or you crave emotional support, there are so many free resources for families members of people living with dementia.
+Whether you need physical help with the daily needs of your loved one or you crave emotional support, there are so many free resources for family members of people living with dementia.

-If you are thinking about using a home care agency to help with day-to-day tasks, make sure that you select one where the staff have undertaken CareAcademy dementia training or another accredited training program so that you know your loved one is being properly taken care of.
+If you are thinking about using a home care agency to help with day-to-day tasks, make sure that you select one where the staff has undertaken CareAcademy dementia training or another accredited training program so that you know your loved one is being properly taken care of.

 Practice self-care